e-fever/qmljsify/README.md

 2. setTimeout is not wrapped.

-3. It can't handle a library with only a single function yet. (e.g left-pad)
+---3.
+It can't handle a library with only a single function yet. (e.g left-pad)---

 4. It may not works for some npm package.